-This fully Online Short Course is the first step towards a career in early childhood education.
+This fully Online Short Program is the first step towards a career in early childhood education.
 Learn the foundations of child development and the social and cultural issues that educators consider in their day-to-day work.
-On successful completion of this course, you will have the option to continue your studies towards a career in early childhood education.
+On successful completion of this program, you will have the option to continue your studies towards a career in early childhood education.

 A Career in Early Childhood Studies